Submitting your application to VTAC

 Submitting your application to Deakin

-Applications for Trimester 3, 2020 are now open and can be made directly to Deakin Application Portal.
+Applications for Trimester 3, 2020 are now open and can be made directly to the Deakin Application Portal.
 If you're applying to start studying in Trimester 1, 2021, refer to 'submitting your application to VTAC'.

 When you’re ready to start your application, it’s important to have any required supporting documents on hand.
 Examples could include your resume, identification documents, a personal statement, or a folio of work.